-After receiving this error code and investigating a bit on it, we found that we need to provide highest privileges to run that task.
+After receiving this error code and investigating it a bit on it, we found that we need to provide the highest privileges to run that task.
 We applied so, but that did not bring any changes in the situation.
 Next, we tried to configure the task for available ranges of various editions, but with no luck.

-At the last, we realized that we needed to go for a registry manipulation which worked, in order to solve this problem.
+At the last, we realized that we needed to go for a registry manipulation that worked, in order to solve this problem.
 So if you’re too facing this error, here is how you can suppress it: